-Westlawn Holdings Pty Ltd is the ultimate parent entity.
+Parent entity Westlawn Finance Limited is the parent entity.

-Subsidiaries

-Interests in subsidiaries are set out in note 34.
+Subsidiaries Interests in subsidiaries are set out in note 38.

-Key management personnel

-Disclosures relating to key management personnel are set out in note 27.
+Key management personnel Disclosures relating to key management personnel are set out in note 31.

-Transactions with related parties

-The following transactions occurred with related parties:
+Transactions with related parties The following transactions occurred with related parties:

 Consolidated Group

-2020 2019
+2021 2020

 \$ \$

 Other income:

-Interest received from commonly controlled entity - 21,112

-Interest received from key management personnel 72,444 53,034
+Interest received from key management personnel 52,756 72,444

-Interest received from subsidiaries - 6,422

 Payment for goods and services:

-Payment for services from controlling entity 151,000 151,200
+Payment for services from controlling entity 100,750 151,000

-Payment for services from entity with significant influence 100,650 75,600
+Payment for services from entity with significant influence 151,250 100,650

+Other transactions:

+Payment to controlling entity (COG) for purchase of AMBIT software 350,000 -

+Payment from subsidiary of controlling entity (COG) for transfer of employee entitlements 60,349 -